ericlbc/ericlbc/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a first-semester Computer Science student at <a href="https://www.cesupa.br/" target="_blank" rel="noopener noreferrer">Cesupa</a> with a strong interest in programming, game development and data.
+I'm a first-semester Computer Science student at <a href="https://www.cesupa.br" target="_blank">Cesupa</a> with a strong interest in programming, game development and data.

-My name is Eric, and I currently work as a developer at the Tribunal de Contas da União (Brazil’s Federal Court of Accounts), where I build and maintain web applications using Oracle APEX, leveraging SQL and PL/SQL as backend technologies.
+My name is Eric, and I currently work as a developer at the <a href="https://portal.tcu.gov.br" target="_blank">Tribunal de Contas da União</a> (Brazil’s Federal Court of Accounts), where I build and maintain web applications using Oracle APEX, leveraging SQL and PL/SQL as backend technologies.
 I hold the position of Federal External Control Auditor, and my work is focused on systems development and technology-driven projects.

 I hold a bachelor’s degree in Civil Engineering (ITA/Brazil), as well as a master’s (UFPA/Brazil) and a Ph.D.
 (ITA/Brazil) in Computational Mechanics.
 My academic background provided me with a strong foundation in mathematics, numerical methods, and analytical problem-solving.